Last updated April 7, 2022

-The road to Uruguay citizenship starts the same way the road to other Latin citizenships does: getting second residency and letting the hourglass sift away.
+The road to Uruguay citizenship starts the same way the road to other Latin citizenships does: getting second residency and letting the hourglass shift away.

-Applying for Uruguayan citizenship requires that you show proof that the country is your center of life.
-This proof can border on the arcane, as judges and immigration officials have requested library cards, receipts from doctor appointments, or proof of country club memberships.
+Applying for legal Uruguayan citizenship requires that you show proof that the country is your center of life.

 While Uruguay is now keen on recruiting new residents, it is yet to be seen if this mindset translates to citizenship as well.